jomulder/shrinkem/README.md

-The `R` package **shrinkem** allows approximate Bayesian regularization (e.g., ridge, lasso, horseshoe) using a Gaussian approximation and (error) covariance matrix of the estimates of the key parameters.
+The `R` package **shrinkem** allows approximate Bayesian regularization (e.g., ridge, lasso, horseshoe) using Gaussian approximations of the errors of the estimates of the key parameters.

 ## Installation